whofferbert/key-mode/README.md

 </details>

 # Runtime Examples
-Click the sections to expand their details
+You can click the sections to expand their details.

 ## A Phrygian, from built in scales